TinyCircuits/Thumby-Website/docs/IDE/Get-Started.md

 The below screenshot shows the button locations and order to click them in.

 ![Step 2 of connecting thumby on web browser ide](https://cdn.shopify.com/s/files/1/1125/2198/files/Connect-Thumby-steps-2.png?v=1641501335)

 ![Steps 3 and 4 of connecting thumby using the web browser IDE](https://cdn.shopify.com/s/files/1/1125/2198/files/Connect-Thumby-steps-3-4.png?v=1641501377)

-<center></center>
-_Steps to connect Thumby_
+<center>*Steps to connect Thumby*</center>

 If connection is successful, a green 'Connected' message will be printed to the terminal - you will also see a hardware icon appear at the right side of the browser tab to show that you are connected to a Serial port.

 ![Thumby Connected Screen](https://cdn.shopify.com/s/files/1/1125/2198/files/Thumby-Connected-Screen.png?v=1641501851)
-<center></center>
-_Thumby Connection Screen_
+<center>*Thumby Connection Screen*</center>

 After doing the above connection steps, the Thumby will be paired to the webpage and will auto-connect when 'Connect Thumby' is clicked.